massdriver-cloud/provisioner-terraform/README.md

 ### Terraform Outputs

 After every provision, this provider will scan the module directory for files matching the pattern `artifact_<name>.jq`.
 If a file matching this pattern is present, it will be used as a JQ template to render and publish a Massdriver artifact.
-The inputs to the JQ template will be a JSON object with the params, connections and module outputs as top level fields.
+The inputs to the JQ template will be a JSON object with the params, connections, envs, secrets and module outputs as top level fields.

 ```json
 {